 The international ticketing division is the second most important ticketing division of the international ticketing department of the travel agency the responsibility of the international department is to handle the query regarding international travel.
-International ticketing executives should good knowledge of international airlines schedule knowledge country code, city code, airport code, IATA rules & regulations, good knowledge of International airline fare rules, and having good handling of Computer reservation systems.
+International ticketing executives should have good knowledge of international airline schedules knowledge country codes, city codes, airport codes, IATA rules & regulations, good knowledge of International airline fare rules, and having good handling of Computer reservation systems.

-Therefore we can say that through International ticketing division boost up the Outbound Journey and Outbound Tour promotion of Intentional tourism promotion.
+Therefore we can say that through International ticketing division boosts the Outbound Journey and Outbound Tour promotion of Intentional tourism promotion.
 It is the one most important earning source of the travel agency.